IndigoBox/is-it-fresh/README.md

-# In Season
+# Is It Fresh
-"Is It In Season?" tells users if a fruit or vegetable is in season, with information sourced from the USDA.
+"Is it fresh?" tells users if a fruit or vegetable is in season, with information sourced from the USDA.

 # Set Up
 This project does not require any particular software to run; all local testing can be performed in a web browser of choice.